SlimeDog/FakeBlock/README.md

-NOTE: Husk removed the sources from Github (and not found elsewhere).
-Since it was originally released under an MIT open source licence (included), it is provided here, from a saved copy, for further development.
+NOTE: Husk removed the sources from Github sometime after the release of 2.1.0 (and the sources were not found elsewhere).
+Since it was originally released under an MIT open source licence (included), and we fortunately saved a copy earlier, it is provided here for further development.

 # FakeBlock